 The Automation Services Unit (ASU) assists Arizona trial courts in enhancing the quality of justice with improvements in court operations, financial processing and statutory reporting through the use of automated systems and tools.
 The unit is made up of court process experts who provide business and technical analysis, 2nd level support on statewide applications, and training.
-Patrick McGrath is the Manager, and Melanie Cluff is the Deputy Manager.
+ASU staff work on the AJACS and AZPOINT systems, and perform services such as:

-Regular Session - Changes to AZTEC
+2022 - 55th Legislature, 2nd Regular Session - Changes to Database

-for changes to AZTEC if the AOC maintains your database, these have already been completed for you.
+DO NOT complete the below steps for changes if the AOC maintains your database, these have already been completed for you.
 The General Effective Date is 9/24/2022.

 Previous Legislative Sessions: